Posted on September 2, 2019

 The site of almost 4,000 Civil War graves, Gettysburg National Cemetery is one of the most paranormally active sites in the entire city.
 After the battle, thousands of soldiers’ bodies lay decomposing across the farmlands of Gettysburg.
 Many soldiers had been buried where they fell on the battlefield, marked only by a wooden board.
 Rain and wind began uncovering remains across the city, and fearing the spread of disease, the residents of Gettysburg called for a proper cemetery to be created.
 Reburial work began around four months later.

 Gettysburg National Cemetery was erected as a Union/Federal burial place, while the bodies of Confederate dead were left to their impromptu graves until Southern veterans’ societies were able to begin reburial procedures in the 1870s, moving the soldiers’ bodies to cemeteries across the South.
-The violent, terrible manner of so many men’s deaths combined with the long interim between death and proper burial is thought to have made the cemetery a highly active paranormal location.
+The violent, terrible manner of so many men’s deaths combined with the long interim between death and a proper burial is thought to have made the cemetery a highly active paranormal location.

 The cemetery is also where Abraham Lincoln delivered his famous Gettysburg Address, and as he himself noted in the speech, “We cannot dedicate—we cannot consecrate—we cannot hallow—this ground.
 The brave men, living and dead, who struggled here, have consecrated it, far above our poor power to add or detract.”